Do you have an idea of the decomposition rates of trash or garbage you use and throw away every day?

 In India, Roads are built using recycled waste plastic and they are surprisingly strong.
 Chennai’s Jambulingam Street was one of India’s first plastic roads.

-The roads are built using a special glue made from shredded waste plastic.
+The roads are built using special glue made from shredded waste plastic.
 The adhesive is added to the tarmac to create a durable bond.
-The surface is cheap, hard-wearing and in plentiful supply.
+The surface is cheap, hard-wearing, and in plentiful supply.

 India has over 33,700 kilometers of plastic roads.
 One kilometer of road uses the equivalent of one million plastic bags and saves around a tonne of asphalt. and costs about 8% less than a conventional road.